Wisconsin disability

-Just over 5.8 million people live in Wisconsin.
-Of those, almost 1.2 million residents are aged 50-64, or 21% of the population.
+Important: We updated this article in May 2023 to make sure all info below is both current and correct.
+Just over 5.9 million people live in Wisconsin.
+Of those, more than 1.2 million residents are aged 50-64.
 That’s the prime age for collecting Social Security Disability Insurance (SSDI) benefits!
-However, just 2.6% of residents unable to work due to health issues get Wisconsin disability benefits from SSDI.
-Another 1.9% receive Supplemental Security Income (SSI) benefits each month.
-If a mental or physical condition forces you to stop working before you’re old enough to retire, don’t worry!
+However, just 2.4% of residents unable to work due to health issues get Wisconsin disability benefits from SSDI.
+Another 1.7% receive Supplemental Security Income (SSI) benefits each month.
+If health problems force you to stop working before you’re old enough to retire, don’t worry!
 There are three different programs that may provide you with Wisconsin disability benefits.

 Wisconsin Disability Benefits: You Have 3 Ways to Apply